snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 For these data products, the volume metrics will, by default, display the volume of all events associated with the application IDs for the specific data product, similar to other non-base data products.

 However, a toggle will also be available above the event specification list.
-When activated, this toggle will show not only the counts and metrics of events received for standard events within this specific data product context, but also all standard events tracked in your pipeline that are associated with the application IDs set in the base data product.
+When activated, this toggle will show not only the counts and metrics of events received for standard events within this specific data product context but also all standard events tracked in your pipeline, regardless of the Source Applications setting.

 ![](images/data_product_metrics_default.png)
 ![](images/data_product_metrics_toggled.png)